APPLEs: Action Plan Projects for Learning Excellence

 How much time will this take?

 Estimated total time input is about 14-16 hours for leaders and about 10-12 hours for everyone else.
-You should plan realistically to do something that can make an impact, but is focused and specific enough to complete this semester.
-Please work with the TLC coordinator, assessment committee, and/or your department chair to help you determine scope of work.
+You should plan realistically to do something that can make an impact, but is focused and specific enough to complete this year.
+Please work with the TLC coordinator, assessment coordinator, and/or your department chair to help you determine scope of work.

 What about pay?

 A limited number of stipends are available for FIGs and APPLEs this year through Professional Development funds and various grants.
 Leaders may receive a stipend of up to $400 and other participants $300, paid in May or June, after the final reports are received.
-Priority for stipends will be determined by the 9 voting members of the Professional Development Committee, according to these criteria:
+Priority for stipends will be determined by the 9 voting members of the Professional Development Committee, or the Planning for Institutional Effectiveness Committee, according to these criteria:

 - people working on projects that clearly meet the objectives of the criteria below